All Products

 SSH

-The SSH port.
-The port is used to log on to Linux ECS instances by using a CLI tool or remote connection software such as PuTTY, Xshell, and SecureCRT.
-For more information, see Connect to a Linux instance by using a username and password.
+The SSH port, used to connect to Linux instances using a command-line interface or remote connection software such as PuTTY, Xshell, or SecureCRT.
+For specific instructions, see Connect to a Linux instance using a password.

 23